-Very often, spayed female dogs start gaining weight at an increased rate after the procedure most likely due to changes in metabolism and hormonal structure.
+Very often, spayed female dogs start gaining weight at an increased rate after the procedure, most likely due to changes in metabolism and hormonal structure.

-Hemangiosarcoma disease in particular affects dog's spleen and heart, which normally would've been protected by your pooch's reproductive organs.
+Hemangiosarcoma disease in particular affects dog's spleen and heart, which normally would've been protected by your female canine's reproductive organs.

 Finally, abnormal vulvas can trap bacteria and cause dermatitis, vaginal infections, urinary tract infections, all of which should be considered.

 3CON of Spaying Your Dog: Sterilization and Use of Anesthesia